MatsMoll/aligned/README.md

 ## Data Sources

-Alinged makes handling data sources easy, as you do not have to think about how it is done.
+Aligned makes handling data sources easy, as you do not have to think about how it is done.

 Furthermore, Aligned makes it easy to switch parts of the business logic to a local setup for debugging purposes.